10 Fun Things to do in Baucau, Timor Leste

 8. Shop at the Old Market

 When I visited in April 2023 this monumental building and a landmark for Baucau was being renovated both outside and inside.
-Works are expected to end in a few months, so you may be luckier than I was.
+It has since been restored and now looks fresh with the new paint, although some may prefer the old mossy look!

 9. Play sports with the local students at the school